Advestis/adrubix/README.md

 otherwise, HTML only is saved in current working directory to be able to show the plot.

-### Toolbar
+### HTML toolbar

 <img src="https://i.ibb.co/QKc2662/rubix-heatmap-toolbar.png" alt="heatmap_example" width="430" />

 The image above gives an example of toolbar for **AdRubix** HTML plot.
-It comprises the following Bokeh tools, top to bottom :
+It comprises the following Bokeh tools, top to bottom:

 * **Box Zoom** (activated by default) : drag & drop to select a rectangular area for zooming in
 * **Pan** : drag to move a zoomed-in image around